swilgosz/hanamimastery/data/episodes/55-hanami-pagination-made-fun.md

 ---
 Hi there!

 Some time ago, in the [episode 32](/episodes/32-rom-pagination) I've covered a simple way to implement pagination in ROM-based applications.
-However,
+However, that only works if you

 1. Create a gem, hm-pagination
 2. Integrate the gem in the video.